eapo/awesome-decentralized-web/README.md

 * [Hypercore Protocol](https://hypercore-protocol.org/) - a fast, scalable, and secure peer-to-peer protocol for everyone (evoution of the [Dat Protocol](https://datproject.org))
 * [Holochain](https://github.com/holochain/holochain) - a peer-to-peer protocol for data sharing and integrity, backed by authoritative hashchains for data provenance.
 * [IPFS](https://ipfs.io/) - or InterPlanetary File System, is a distributed file storage system that aims to replace HTTP.
+* [IPFS to Swarm](https://github.com/Solar-Punk-Ltd/ipfs-to-swarm) - A tool for migrating IPFS content to the Swarm network.

 ### Web
 * [ActivityPub](https://www.w3.org/TR/activitypub/) - open, decentralized social networking protocol based on Pump.io's ActivityPump protocol.